10 Traveller reviews from Holiday Watchdog

 What was all the fuss about

+"Before leaving for my trip to the Les Jardins Du Marais I read some of the reviews that had previously been written about the hotel and what rubbish the reviews had been.
 The hotel is of a very high standard, reception staff were so professional that i think they deserve a special mention.
 The rooms were small but that reflected in the price not in the standard, they were exceptionally clean and well furnished, everyone connected with the hotel could not have done enough, we asked for more towels, they were there within 10 minutes, we asked for more privacy on our first morning in Paris as we did not arrive until late, we were given until 3 in the afternoon before they needed to be in to service the room.
 All in all a highly recommended place to stay enjoy it"

 - Travel date: 24th April 2006

 a bit of paris

 "We loved being at the Les Jardins.
 The courtyard was so beautiful, staff extremely helpful.
 We stayed for 2 nights.
 It was so convenient to Bastille and the Canal St. Martin.
 Do take the canal boat ride while in Paris-it's so refreshing.
 Yes, the room was small but most are in Europe.
 Very quiet, very close to so many sights."